One of the smallest indoor gardening pests, spider mites can also be one of the most devastating to your plants.

 Preventing spider mites from infesting your plants

 Step one is not bringing spider mites into your garden yourself.
-You won’t know you are doing this in some cases, so here are some tips to help you.
+Below are some tips to help prevent these situations.

 Quarantine new plants

-Did you recently purchase clones, or were you gifted some sweet genetics from a friend?
+Did you recently buy clones, or were you gifted some graphs from a friend?

-You can help speed this up by spraying new plants with clean water, and watching closely for signs of pests.
+You can help speed this up by spraying new plants with clean water with a spray bottle.
+Watch closely for early signs of spider mites.
 Once you are certain they are clean, you can introduce them into the same space as your mature plants.

 Keep your growing space clean